Dead Man's Hand (Poker Face): Plot

 Ignoring his warning, Charlie sneaks into Natalie's home.
 She retrieves Natalie's tablet computer and is eventually able to unlock it.
 She finds the deleted photos from Natalie's phone, including the criminal content on Caine's laptop.
 Charlie takes this evidence to Sterling, who claims they will report Caine to the FBI after their operation that night.
 While at a bar, she sees a news report of the "murder–suicide" that includes video footage of Jerry's outburst and expulsion from the casino.

 Charlie confronts Sterling, telling him she knows he ordered Cliff to kill Natalie.
 She shows him the footage of Jerry's expulsion: as he passed through the metal detector, the indicator light was green, proving he did not have his gun because Cliff kept it.
 Sterling rebuffs the claims and threatens to throw her off the balcony and stage it as a suicide.
-However, Charlie reveals she alerted Caine of Sterling's plan to fleece him, effectively destroying the casino's reputation as none of the high-profile gamblers will be able trust him.
+However, Charlie reveals she alerted Caine of Sterling's plan to fleece him, effectively destroying the casino's reputation as none of the high-profile gamblers will be able to trust him.
 Unable to face the consequences of his actions and the disappointment of his father, Sterling jumps off the balcony to his death.

 Cliff chases Charlie through the halls and shoots her in the side.
 She manages to leave the casino through a window and escapes Laughlin.
 At a bar, she sends the photos that Natalie took from Caine's laptop to the authorities.
 Sterling Sr. (Ron Perlman) gives Charlie a phone call, blaming her for Sterling Jr.'s suicide and vowing to track her down and kill her.
 Charlie destroys her phone and drives away in her blue Plymouth Barracuda.